10 Ways to Improve Your Time Management Skills

 How much time do you waste in a typical working day or week?
-Have you ever wondered why time management skills are so important to employers?
+4 hours, a whole day, more?
+Whatever your industry and wherever you work, time management matters.

-- Less than 60% of the working day is spent productively - with impromptu meetings and email being the biggest time wasters
+- Less than 60% of our working day is spent productively - with impromptu meetings and email being the biggest time wasters

-- Workers waste on average 2.1 hours per day on interruptions and distractions, even though 80% of these are trivial
+- Workers waste two hours per day on average through interruptions and distractions, even though 80% of these are trivial

-- Workers spend up to 4 hours a day checking and managing email, receiving 300 + emails per week, although only 14% are considered crucial to their work
+- Workers spend up to 4 hours a day checking and managing email, receiving 300 + emails per week, although only 14% are crucial to work

 - 57% of workers spend up to an hour a day looking for missing documents